Social Work and Gerontology

 The following form is a guide for planning your Social Work curriculum with your advisor.
 Indicate semester/year for all courses planned to be taken.
 Note that some courses may not be offered each semester.
 The required Social Work courses during junior and senior years are noted in the planner.
 It is highly recommended that all your Sophia Requirements be met by the end of your junior year.

-The Social Work Major requires a student to complete a total of 59-60 credit hours comprised of required courses, supporting required courses and electives to receive a Bachelor of Social Work (BSW).
-Due to this high number of credits, it is necessary to consider at least the required courses that include Sophia attributes to fulfill both the required course and Sophia course requirements.
+The Social Work Major requires a student to complete a total of 57-58 credit hours comprised of required courses, electives, and field practicum to receive a Bachelor of Social Work degree (BSW).

 Courses may overlap with some of the same Sophia attributes, but there are others that meet the Global Learning A, Social Science II, or the Academic Experiential Learning requirements.
 The SW 238 course includes the LO1 Professional Arts, LO3 Social Responsibility A and LO3 Global Learning A, while the SW 334 includes the LO1 Social Science II, LO3 Social Responsibility A, and LO3 Social Responsibility B. Senior Year, the SW 487 course counts as a LO3 Academic Experiential Learning, too!